jaz-on/feed-to-blogroll/README.txt

 - Users can request data deletion through WordPress admin
 - No personal data is collected beyond what's necessary for functionality

+= Uninstall =

+When deleting the plugin from WordPress Admin, all plugin data is removed:
+- Options: `feed_to_blogroll_options`
+- Custom post type entries (`blogroll`) and related taxonomies
+- Scheduled events and transients

 = Accessibility =

 = WCAG 2.1 AA Compliance =